WWE Raw will celebrate New Year's Day with its bruisers and beasts at the forefront.

 By winning a second-chance Fatal 4-Way match and getting past Drew Gulak, Alexander earned the No. 1 contender's spot.
 The high-flyer will now look to shut up the braggart champ and claim his first gold in WWE.

 Gulak is sure to play into the narrative.
 He has been Amore's loyal lackey and a protector of the champ.
-The spotlight he's been getting and the abuse he's suffered from Amore of late, however, suggests a potential babyface turn on the horizon.
+The spotlight he's been getting and the abuse he's suffered from Amore of late, however, suggests a potential babyface turn coming up.

-As for the Raw Tag Team Championship scene, uncertainty reigns.
+Uncertainty reigns for the Raw Tag Team Championship scene.

-Seth Rollins and Jason Jordan dethroned Cesaro and Sheamus last week to claim the titles.
-But they aren't exactly a cohesive team.
-They only teamed up because of Dean Ambrose's injury, and they have a clear dislike for each other.
+Seth Rollins and Jason Jordan dethroned Cesaro and Sheamus last week to claim the titles, but they aren't a cohesive team.
+They only teamed up because of Dean Ambrose's injury, and they have a clear dislike for one another.

-Now, Itami will be looking for a new challenge.
-Kendrick's injury could mean more airtime for Gallagher.
-He'll certainly have the motivation to take out Itami after the striker left his ally injured.
+Now, Itami will be looking for a new challenge, and Kendrick's injury could mean more airtime for Gallagher.
+He'll have the motivation to take out Itami after the striker left his ally injured.

 Lesnar's return, meanwhile, will see him advance his feud with Strowman and Kane.